 In Patanjali's book, dharana is described after the first external five steps of his system.
 [3:1]

 NOTE.
 What truly helps, is meditation, which is placed as the seventh step of eight in Patanjali's system.
-Meditation does not on all the preliminaries of Patanjali, and does hardly build much on them either.
-They may, however, "fill in" later, as time goes by, but "first things first" is not a bad idea.
-Transcendental Meditation, TM, maintains this.
+Meditation does not depend much on preliminaries of Patanjali.
+They may, however, help adjustments as time goes by.
+"First things first" is the idea.
+Transcendental Meditation, TM.

 In the background of Kaivalya ("aloofness") notions arise.
 [4:26]